CSE512-16S/a3-janetmatsen-mdmurbach/README.md

 ## Development Process

-Include:
 - Breakdown of how the work was split among the group members.
+  - Initial static scatter plot (Matt and Janet)
+  - Add x/y dropdown menu and color by region (Matt)
+  - Change how data is read in and add year dropdown (Janet)

-- A commentary on the development process, including answers to the following questions:
+- Commentary on the development process, including answers to the following questions:
   - Roughly how much time did you spend developing your application?
+     - Matt ~ 20ish hrs??
   - What aspects took the most time?
-  -
-Having no prior experience with JavaScript or D3 led us to scope simple and add components as time and skill allowed.
+       - Having no prior experience with JavaScript or D3 led us to scope simple and add components as time and skill allowed.
 We began by implementing a simple static scatter plot.
 Next, drop-down menus allowed the user to change which data were mapped to the X and Y axes.
 Subsequently D3.nest was used to break apart the data by year, and a third drop-down menu was added to plot data by year.